I. Senior Seminar (RLST 490)

 It you choose this option, you will write a 16-20 page paper on a selected topic, subject to approval by the Religious Studies faculty.
 A page-long topic proposal (single-spaced), short bibliography, and a list of courses you have taken that prepare you to do your proposed topic will be due by the second meeting of the Senior Seminar.
 The paper will be due the end of the first full week of December.
 Pass/Fail notification will be given by the end of the semester.
 If you fail, you will write a paper on an assigned topic over a 72-hour period early in the second semester.
 NOTE: No paper has passed until its final copy has been read and evaluated by the entire Religious Studies Department faculty.
 Regular consultation with your faculty mentor(s) is required.
 A final draft of the paper must be shown to the mentor(s) at least 3 weeks before the due date.

-The Senior Conference, held before Spring Break (late February), consists of a one-day series of small-group panels for brief presentations and discussion of the papers (both types) written for the Senior Exercise.
+The Senior Conference, held before spring break (late February), consists of a one-day series of small-group panels for brief presentations and discussion of the papers (both types) written for the Senior Capstone.
 Each panel will include three or four students; each student will make a short presentation (about ten minutes); the panelists will discuss the papers among themselves; and eventually Faculty members and other seniors will join the discussion.
 Evaluation is based both on the presentation of your own work and on your thorough preparation for critical discussion of the work of the others on your panel.
-Senior Majors are required to attend all the panels and the lunch.
-Attendance is optional for Junior Majors and for Minors.
+Senior majors are required to attend all the panels and the lunch.
+Attendance is optional for junior majors and for minors.
 Panelists are also allowed to invite friends and fellow students.

-NOTE: Distinction on the Senior Exercise is determined by the combined performance in the paper, the Conference, the Senior Seminar, and the objective examination.
+NOTE: Distinction on the Senior Capstone is determined by the combined performance in the paper, the Conference, the Senior Seminar, and the objective examination.

 Students with an overall collegiate grade-point average of 3.25 or better and 3.50 or better in Religious Studies courses are eligible to submit a proposal for an honors project.
 Honors candidates will not do either of the paper options described above, but a chapter of the Honors paper due in December will substitute.
 Honors candidates select a field of concentration entailing 1 unit of advanced research and writing in an independent study under the supervision of one or more faculty mentors.
 Research will culminate in a thesis of 60-100 pages.
 One chapter of the thesis must be completed by the end of the first semester.
 (This chapter may be submitted as the longer paper option should the student choose not to continue with Honors; it will also be used by the faculty to determine whether the student will be allowed to continue with Honors).